mrocklin/blog/_posts/work/2018-07-08-incremental-saga.md

-This implementation is a simplified version of the [SAGA implementation](https://github.com/openopt/copt/blob/master/copt/randomized.py) that Fabian uses regularly as part of his research.
+This implementation is a simplified version of the [SAGA implementation](https://github.com/openopt/copt/blob/master/copt/randomized.py) that Fabian uses regularly as part of his research, and that assumes that  $f$ is the [logistic loss](https://en.wikipedia.org/wiki/Loss_functions_for_classification#Logistic_loss), i.e., $f(z) = \log(1 + \exp(-z))$.
+It can be used to solve problems with other values of $f$ by overwriting the function <code>deriv_logistic</code>.

 We wanted to apply it across a parallel Dask array by applying it to each chunk of the Dask array, a smaller Numpy array, one at a time, carrying along a set of parameters along the way.

 ### Development Process